DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-25 Narrative Meeting Notes.md

 - Click "Generate Visual Studio Project Files"
 - When that finishes, try to open the project again and see if it works

-If that still doesn't work, try:
+If that still doesn't work, try these steps:

+- Open the folder the project files are in again
+- Delete the "Saved", "Build", and "Intermediate" folders (Or move them somewhere else in case you want to back them up).
+The next time you regenerate the fo
+- Open the project again.